You are hereRoot Problems

 - Make sure potted plants have plenty of drainage, and there must be drainage holes at the bottom.
 If soil or growing medium holds a lot of water, consider mixing in 1/3 to 1/2 extra perlite to "loosen things up" and improve drainage at the roots.

-- Put plants in the right sized container to give the roots the best environment to spread out and grow
+- Put plants in the right sized container to give the roots the best environment to spread out and grow.
+You may need to transplant to a bigger container if your plant has gotten too big or its roots are rootbound.

 - Brown, smelly roots?
 Learn how to get rid of root rot